robwil/odyssey-lift-off-part1/README.md

-# Odyssey Lift-off I: Basics
+# Odyssey Lift-off

-Welcome to the companion app of Odyssey Lift-off I!
+In this repo, I am following the Apollo Odyssey course called "Lift-off".
+I forked part 1 repo and used it to build all 5 parts.

 You can [find the course lessons and instructions on Odyssey](https://odyssey.apollographql.com/lift-off-part1), Apollo's learning platform.

 You can [preview the completed demo app here](https://lift-off-client-demo.netlify.app/).